Did you know that more than 80% of enterprise workloads are projected to be cloud-based by 2025?

 When migrating to Microsoft cloud solutions, ensuring data security and regulatory compliance is crucial.
 Modernizing applications for the cloud requires strong measures such as identity and access management, multi-factor authentication, and data encryption, both during transmission and while stored.

-Many cloud providers, including Microsoft, come equipped with built-in compliance tools and certifications that make auditing and monitoring easier.
 By prioritizing these protective measures, you can safeguard sensitive data throughout the migration journey.

-Adopt a Phased Migration Approach:
+Adopt a Phased Migration Approach

 Migration from legacy systems to the cloud is most effective when done in phases.
 Start with less critical workloads to reduce risk, then gradually move to more complex applications.